• Skip to primary navigation

 Your guests will love the flavors of this recipe for mozzarella balls and you will love the convenience of making it.
 After all, who doesn’t like an appetizer that can be made a day before a big event?

-Today we will combine mini mozzarella balls with olive oil, herbs and spices -you won’t believe how easy this is!
+Today we will combine mini mozzarella balls with olive oil, herbs and spices -you won’t believe how easy this is with a prep time of just 5 minutes and a handful of ingredients!

 What do I need to make marinated mozzarella balls?

-• Olive oil.
+• Extra-virgin olive oil.
 Fruity olive oil is just perfect for this recipe.
+Remember, good quality is key for the best taste, especially in recipes with few ingredients.

 • Sun-dried tomatoes.
 These will provide a burst of flavor and an incredible visual effect.

-• Parsley.
-Fresh, flat-leaf Italian, none of that curly stuff 😉
+• Fresh parsley.
+Italian flat-leaf, none of that curly stuff 😉

 • Chives.
 Although optional, this herb adds a little bit of character.
 Fresh is best.

-• Red pepper flakes.
+• Chili flakes.
 Use as much (or as little) as you want.

 • Garlic.
 A staple in Italian cuisine.